-Under the Myanmar Community Support Project (MCSP), including its Additional Financing (AF), the World Bank supports the proposed International Committee of the Red Cross (ICRC's) activities within the scope of its multisectoral assistance for violence-affected communities in Myanmar.
-The objective of the MCSP and its AF is to improve food security and livelihoods resilience of vulnerable populations in selected areas of Myanmar.
+Under the Myanmar Community Livelihood Assistance Project (MCLAP), the World Bank supports the proposed International Committee of the Red Cross (ICRC's) activities within the scope of its multisectoral assistance for violence-affected communities in Myanmar.
+The objective of the MCLAP is to increase access of vulnerable populations to emergency assistance, basic services and livelihood opportunities in selected areas of Myanmar.
 ICRC interventions under the Project will support livelihoods support (cash assistance and delivery of seeds, tools and fertilizer to farmers) and small-scale infrastructure (water supply, access to sanitation, waste management systems, shelters, roads, community buildings, health facilities) activities.
 Based on available data on the humanitarian situation the focus on the proposed activities would likely in Chin, Rakhine, Kachin, Shan, Kayah and Kayin states, and Magway, Mandalay and Sagaing regions in Myanmar.

 This Environmental and Social Management Framework (ESMF) has been prepared to identify the potential environmental and social risks and impacts of proposed Project activities and propose suitable mitigation measures to manage these risks and impacts.
 It maps out the general ICRC and World Bank policies applicable for the Project, and describes the principles, approaches, implementation arrangements, and environmental and social mitigation measures to be followed.
-This ESMF will cover ICRC activities under both the original project and the Additional Financing.